Building a Reflow Oven

 Part NameQuantitySource 1Source 2Price

-For the cables/screws there is not exacly a BOM.
-But you need three wires for the AC and some wires for DC voltage.
-Also the Pin headers you can buy multiple ones - because trust me you need more :)
+For cables and screws there is not exactly a fixed BOM.
+You need three wires for AC and additional wires for DC voltage.

-For the build you can use the following schematic to construct your specifc PCB using the breadboard.
-The schematic is drawn in Fritzing but can also be designed using KiCad or other PCB designer.
+For the build you can use the following schematic to construct your specific PCB using a breadboard.
+The schematic is drawn in Fritzing but can also be designed using KiCad or other PCB designer tools.

 Schematic in fritzing

-The result after solding the pcb is following:
+The result after soldering the PCB is the following:

 PCB front PCB back

-You can feel free and build your PCB like you want.
-You don’t need to follow my provided pictures, because everyone build their pcb different.
+You can build your PCB however you want.
+You do not need to follow my exact pictures.

-After the soldering and building the PCB you have to print a cover for the front panel.
-Therefore a 3d printer would be a advantage :D
+After soldering and building the PCB, you need to print a front cover panel.
+Therefore a 3D printer is an advantage.